aalpkilic/ui5-dataBinding/README.md

   <h3 align="center">UI5 - Data Binding Template </h3>

   <p align="center">
-    <strong>Data binding is a process that establishes a connection between user interface (UI) elements and data sources.
-By doing so, it ensures that any changes made to the data in the source are reflected in the UI elements.
-The primary objective of data binding is to keep the data synchronized and up-to-date in the UI.
-It also allows users to edit the UI's data directly, without going through the source.
-This is a crucial feature for businesses and academia, as it saves time and improves data manipulation and analysis efficiency.</strong>
+    <strong> Data binding is used to bind UI elements to data sources to keep the data in sync and allow data editing on the UI.</strong>
     <br />
     <br />
     <a href="https://github.com/aalpkilic/ui5-dataBinding">View Demo</a>